The Best Electric and Gas Pressure Washers: Reviews and Buying Tips

 Higher Hose Connections Are Easier

 The pumps and hose connections on vertical-shaft gasoline engines are mounted at the bottom of the unit, near the ground.
-The pumps on horizontal-shaft engines sit about 8 in. higher.
+The pumps on horizontal-shaft engines sit about eight inches higher.
 The designs work equally well.
-It's just a matter of convenience when attaching the garden and high-pressure hoses.
+It’s just a matter of convenience when attaching the garden and high-pressure hoses.
 If you have bum knees or trouble bending over, that slight height advantage makes it easier to connect hoses.

 Soap Tanks Are More Work

 Pressure washers provide the best results when you pretreat with pressure washer soap.
 Some machines include an onboard soap tank.
-We initially thought that was a great idea.
-But we found it to be a nuisance overall.
+We initially thought that was a great idea, but we found it to be a nuisance overall.
 We had to constantly refill the tank on large jobs.
 And afterward, the tank needed to be cleaned out (dried soap can damage the pump).

 Instead, we prefer the siphon tube approach.
 Just shove the end of the tube into a gallon of cleaner and start soaping.
 When you’re done, rinse the siphon tube, cap the jug and call it done.
 You can convert a machine with an onboard tank by disconnecting the tank tube and installing a siphon tube/filter accessory to the soap port on the pump.